lvgl/docs_old/tr/html/_sources/porting/display.md.txt

 It can be used if the display controller can refresh only areas with specific height or width (usually 8 px height with monochrome displays).
 - **set_px_cb** a custom function to write the *display buffer*.
 It can be used to store the pixels in a more compact way if the display has a special color format. (e.g. 1 bit monochrome, 2  bit gray-scale etc.)
-This way the buffers used in `lv_disp_buf_t` can be smaller to hold only the required number of bits for the given area size.
+This way the buffers used in `lv_disp_buf_t` can be smaller to hold only the required number of bits for the given area size. `set_px_cb` is not working with `Two screen-sized buffers` display buffer configuration.
 - **monitor_cb** a callback function tell how many pixels were refreshed in how much time.

 To set the fields of *lv_disp_drv_t* variable it needs to be initialized with `lv_disp_drv_init(&disp_drv)`.